Academy Museum of Motion Pictures: Design

 The design of the museum was overseen by Italian architect Renzo Piano.
-The exterior of the May Company building, dedicated as the Saban Building following a $50 million donation from Cheryl and Haim Saban, was refurbished with new limestone, as well as new gold leaf tiles for its corner "cylinder".
+The exterior of the May Company building, now dedicated as the Saban Building following a $50 million donation from Cheryl and Haim Saban, was refurbished with new limestone, as well as new gold leaf tiles for its corner "cylinder".

-The Saban Building's lobby includes two exhibit areas, the Spielberg Family Gallery and the Marilyn and Jeffrey Katzenberg Gallery.
-The Shirley Temple Education Studio will be devoted to workshops on filmmaking, and include a collection of items and memorabilia from Shirley Temple's career.
+Inside the Saban Building, the Sidney Poitier Grand Lobby features the Spielberg Family Gallery.
+Additionally, the Shirley Temple Education Studio is devoted to workshops on filmmaking, and include a collection of items and memorabilia from Shirley Temple's career.

 A spherical structure was built as an extension of the main Saban Building, connected via skyways, which features the glass-domed Dolby Family Terrace.
-The museum features two theater halls that will be used for film screenings, programming, and other special events; the 1,000-seat David Geffen Theater in the Sphere, and the smaller, 288-seat Ted Mann Theater in the lower level of the Saban Building.
+The museum features two theater halls that are used for film screenings, programming, and other special events; the 945-seat David Geffen Theater in the Sphere, and the smaller, 277-seat Ted Mann Theater in the lower level of the Saban Building.

 Academy Museum Gala

 Academy Museum Gala is conducted every year to raise funds by public display of cinematic experience that includes showing filmmaking process in a raw form, or showing history of cinema.

-Academy Museum Gala 2023 has been the third Gala in a row.
-This year Academy has managed to raise funds of $10 million.
-This year Academy Museum gala honored Meryl Streep, Michael Jordan and Oprah Winfrey.
+The 2021 Academy Museum Opening Gala honored Haile Gerima and Sophia Loren as well as Academy Museum Campaign Leaders Annette Bening, Bob Iger, and Tom Hanks.

+The 2022 Academy Museum Gala honored Julia Roberts, Miky Lee, Sir Steve McQueen, and Tilda Swinton.

+The 2023 Academy Museum Gala honored Meryl Streep, Michael B. Jordan, Oprah Winfrey, and Sofia Coppola and raised $10 million.

+The 2024 Academy Museum Gala celebrated the acclaimed museum’s third anniversary and honored Academy Award-nominated actor Paul Mescal; Academy Award-winning actress, singer, and dancer Rita Moreno; and Academy Award-winning writer and director Quentin Tarantino.

+The 2025 Academy Museum Gala honorees were Oscar-winning actress Penélope Cruz, Director Walter Salles, Oscar-winning musician Bruce Springsteen and actor and comedian Bowen Yang.

 Collections

-The Academy holds more than 13 million objects including costumes, costume sketches, film reels, posters, props, and screenplays dating back to 1927.
+The Academy Museum Collection is part of the Academy Collection, holding more than 52 million objects including costumes, costume sketches, film reels, posters, props, and screenplays.
 In May 2020, the museum purchased the May Queen dress worn by Florence Pugh in Midsommar (2019) for $65,000, as part of a charity auction held by A24 to benefit COVID-19 relief efforts.

 Some key objects in the Museum's collection include: